6529-Collections/nftdelegation/README.md

   2. Delegator revokes delegation rights from a delagation address on a specific NFT collection given a specific use case
   3. Delegator updates a delegation address for a specific use case on a specific NFT collection for a certain duration
   4. Batch registrations of delegation addresses
-  5. Batch reocations of delegation addresses
+  5. Batch revocations of delegation addresses
-  6. Functions to change the status of a Global/Collection/Collection&UseCase Lock
+  6. Functions to change the status of a Global/Collection/Collection & UseCase Lock
   7. Function that returns an array of all delegations (active AND inactive) assigned by a delegator on a specific use case on a specific NFT collection
   8. Function that returns an array of all delegators (active AND inactive) given a delegation Address for a specific use case on a specific NFT collection
   9. Function that returns an array of all active delegations on a certain date for a specific use case on a specific NFT collection